‘RHONJ’ Star Joe Giudice Allowed To Stay In U.S. During Deportation Battle

 She is now the primary caretaker of her father Giacinto, who lives with Giudice and her daughters in her home.

 As for Teresa’s relationship with Giudice?
-While rumors persist the couple will divorce when Joe returns home, the couple is keeping the status of their relationship personal for the time being, instead, focusing on the well-being of their daughters.
-Hollywood Life reported that the reality star and her family want this whole ordeal to be over, so they can “move on with their lives.”
+While rumors persist the couple will divorce when Joe returns home, the couple is keeping the status of their relationship personal for the time being and focusing on the well-being of their daughters.
+Hollywood Life reported that the reality star and her family want this whole ordeal to be over so they can “move on with their lives.”

 The Real Housewives of New Jersey airs on Bravo Television.